Dizzy611/DancingMadFF6/README.md

-## UPDATE: Prepackaged song presets are here!
-Use of the installer is still recommended for most users, but users familiar with patching a ROM themselves, check [Here](#prepacks)
+## UPDATE: Prepackaged song presets are [here](#prepacks)!
+Use of the installer is still recommended for most users, but users familiar with patching a ROM themselves might be interested.

 # Dancing Mad FF6 MSU-1 Music Replacer #